Table of Contents

 Nikah in Masjid al-Haram on Umrah Visa

-Some people have this utmost desire that their Nikah be performed in Masjid al-Haram.
-So, they take Umrah Visa and the whole family comes to Masjid al-Haram to perform Nikah.
+Some people want their Nikah performed in Masjid al-Haram or Masjid al-Nabwi.
+So, they take Umrah Visa, and the whole family comes to Masjid al-Haram to perform Nikah.

-No one stops them from doing it and Nikah is performed religiously just after that.
+No one stops them from doing it, and Nikah is performed religiously.
 Religiously speaking, Nikah is no more than proposal and acceptance in front of witnesses.